trxe/notes-blog/content/operating-system/5_Threads.md

 Adding more threads of control to the same process allows multiple independent parts of the program to happen at the same time.
 Different threads spawned have different PCs.

-### Process vs Thread

-- Since all threads are shared within 1 process, they share:
+Since all **threads** are shared within 1 process, they **share**:

 - MEM context: Text, Data, Heap
   - Stack: Conceptually not shared.
 Each thread has a different call stack.
   - But all threads share same memory address space (page table)
 - HW context: None (not SP, FP, PC, cos dedicated call frame! not GPR also cos wrong values.)
 - OS context: process id, files, network sockets etc.

-- Process context switch vs Thread switch
+### Process and Thread

+On **context switching**:
 - Process: OS, HW and MEM all needs to be switched
 - Thread: Only HW (reigsters) and "Stack" which is really just changing the FP and SP, still in the same memory address

-- **Pros:** Thus thread has more
+**Pros (process vs thread):** Thus thread has more

 - economy
 - better resource sharing
 - responsiveness
 - scalability (multiple CPU)

-- **Cons:** But problems with
+**Cons (process vs thread):** But problems with

 - Safety
 - Concurrency
 - Parallel library calls possible (must make sure these calls are multithread safe!)

-  - Process behaviour (Implementation dependent):
+**Process behaviour with threads** (Implementation dependent):

 - Does `fork`ing a 2-thread process give you a 2-threaded child?
 (Unix: no, 1 thread in child.)
 - `exit`: does it end all threads?
 (Unix: yes.)
 - `exec`: does it end all other threads other than the one called?
 (Unix: yes.)

 ## Types of thread